-Whether it is a VA loan or a conventional mortgage, many people have their home loan applications denied because of missing documents or unsigned paperwork.
-In fact, missing documents and unsigned paperwork are two of the biggest reasons veterans have delays in the VA loan process.
+Whether it is a VA home loan or a conventional mortgage, many people have their home loan applications denied because of missing documents or unsigned paperwork.
+In fact, missing VA loan documents and unsigned paperwork are two of the biggest reasons veterans have delays during the loan process.

-It is important to ensure you have all the required documents accessible and ready to be handed over to prevent this from happening.
-While the mortgage process does involve a lot of paperwork, at Reichert Mortgage Team, a mortgage broker in Colorado Springs, we want to make this process as easy as possible for you to receive a VA loan.
-That is why we have prepared a list of all the documents you need to apply for a VA loan.
+It is important to ensure you have all the required documents accessible to prevent this from happening.
+At Reichert Mortgage Team, a mortgage broker in Colorado Springs, we want to make this process as easy as possible.
+That is why we have prepared this VA loan documents checklist to help you out.

 What is a VA Loan?

-For those who are not aware, a VA loan is a mortgage loan only available to veterans, service members, and their surviving spouses.
-This enables these individuals to purchase a home with little to no down payment, no private mortgage insurance, and to get a competitive interest rate.
+A VA loan is a mortgage loan only available to veterans, service members, and their surviving spouses.
+This enables these individuals to purchase a home with no down payment and no private mortgage insurance at a competitive interest rate.

-This program was created by the Department of Veteran Affairs to help veterans, families of veterans, and service members be able to purchase a home.
-At the Reichert Mortgage Team, we provide VA loans to the southern Colorado area.
-We want veterans to be able to have a safe and reliable home.
-That is why we have put together a list of documents you need to be approved for a VA loan.
+The Department of Veterans Affairs created this program to help veterans, families of veterans, and service members purchase homes.
+As a veteran-owned mortgage broker, we provide VA loans to the southern Colorado area.
+We want veterans to be able to have a safe and reliable home, and we’ll use our expertise to help you purchase a home with your hard-earned benefits.